 Think behavioural science could help your organisation?
 We'd love to talk to you.

-This envelope is for VOU.
-Please read the contents carefully.
+DKMS

-DKMS When 35% of stem cell donors were dropping out last minute, we knew something had to change.
+When 35% of stem cell donors were dropping out last minute, we knew something had to change.
 Could behavioural design be the difference between life and death?

-LIFESAVING DESIGN FOR BLOOD CANCER PATIENTS DKMS This box is for your GP.
-Enclosed is your blood sample kit.
+LIFESAVING DESIGN FOR BLOOD CANCER PATIENTS

+DKMS This box is for your GP.
+Entered to your

-Your donor donobook. handbook.
-Important information about the prov of blood stem cell donation.
+Your donor handbook.
+Important information about the proc of blood stem cell donation.

 Our Approach

 contributing to donor attrition.